-Now that schools and nurseries have returned, we want to provide some advice if your child has symptoms of the common cold or similar bugs during this pandemic.
+We want to provide some advice if your child has symptoms of the common cold or similar bugs.

 So that your child does not miss out on their education, it is important for parents and carers to know how COVID-19 symptoms differ from those of other infections that we normally see at this time of year.

 It is important that all of us are vigilant for the symptoms of COVID-19 and understand what actions to take if someone develops them, either at school or at home.

 - loss of, or change in, sense of smell or taste

 Only children with these symptoms need a test.

 It is essential that people who have COVID-19 symptoms, or who share a household with someone who has symptoms, do not attend school, nursery or other childcare settings, and must self-isolate along with all members of their household.

 If the test is negative, self-isolation can end for everyone.